nickbrandt/GitLab/doc/administration/geo/disaster_recovery/planned_failover.md

 GitLab service.

-If you're already using object storage, simply verify that your **secondary** has access to the same data as the **primary** - they must either they share the same object storage configuration, or the **secondary** should be configured to access a [geographically-replicated][os-repl] copy provided by the object store itself.
+If you're already using object storage, simply verify that your **secondary** node has access to the same data as the **primary** node - they must either they share the same object storage configuration, or the **secondary** node should be configured to access a [geographically-replicated][os-repl] copy provided by the object store itself.